The application and selection process will include various steps:

 D. Parabolic flights campaign

-Selected teams will fly during ESA’s 53rd Microgravity Research Campaign in spring 2011.
+Selected teams will fly during an ESA’s Microgravity Research Campaign in autumn 2012.
 The two week long campaign will take place in Bordeaux, France.
-The teams will participate in three flights of 30 parabolas each, one parabola lasting approximately 20 seconds.
+The teams will participate in three flights of 30 parabolas each, experiencing about 20 seconds of microgravity during each parabola.

 E. Analysis of results

-The teams will analyse the results obtained during the flights and eventually write a scientific paper co-authored by the ELGRA mentor.
-As a conclusion to the programme, a workshop may be organised.
+The teams will analyse the results obtained during the flights and eventually write a scientific paper co-authored by the ELGRA Mentor.
+As a conclusion to the programme, the students will provide ESA’s Education Office with a final report, including all the relevant information, results and conclusions from the investigation.
 Some students could also be sponsored to attend international conferences (such as the ELGRA Biennial Symposium) and present their results to the scientific community.

 Please note that the dates and deadlines detailed above are subject to change without prior notice.